1 Million satisfied users

 Mondaini says the regular penis size is 3.5 inches (9 cm) flaccid, 4.5 inches (12.5 cm) stretched and 5.9 inches (15 cm) erect.
 There are effective methods in the market (surgery, penile traction therapy) and ineffective methods (massages, pills).
 ISAPS plastic surgeons society has stated that about +15,000 penile enlargement surgeries take place in the world per year, with a cost of $13,000/surgery, but the length gain is only 1 cm.
 The market of penis lengthening is a huge multi-million-pound global industry.
 There is a market opportunity for Penile traction therapy as a safe and proven method with a lower price and better results than a risky surgery.

-NHS explains the good results of Penile Traction Therapy, which are in the study with Andropenis®: After 6 months the mean gain in length was significant, meeting the goals of the effect size, at 2.3 and 1.7 cm for the flaccid and stretched penis, respectively.
-The EF domain scores improved significantly at the end of the study.
-The conclusions are: Penile extenders should be regarded as a minimally invasive and effective treatment option to elongate the penile shaft in patients seeking treatment for a short penis.
+NHS explains the good results of Penile Traction Therapy, which are in the study with Andropenis®: the mean gain in length after 6 months was considerable, satisfying the objectives of the result size, at 2.3 and also 1.7 cm for the flaccid and also stretched penis, respectively.
+The EF domain ratings enhanced substantially at the end of the research.
+The conclusions are: Penile extenders ought to be considered as a minimally invasive and also effective therapy choice to extend the penile shaft in people looking for therapy for a short penis.

 4.3.
 Penis Extender Market: Post-surgery